monmartyn/monmartyn.github.io/README.md

 # Regalian Noble Map
 This is a temporary home for the Noble Family Map embed of Regalian Politics.
+Please wait while the map loads.

 <iframe
   style="border: none;"